 - It only costs $199.99, but use the MGA10 code here at lifeprofitness.com to enjoy a 10% discount.
 You will then pay $179.99.

-The Bantam is for those who need something compact but reasonably powerful.
+The Bantam is for those who need something compact yet reasonably powerful.
 This is probably the strongest mini device out there.
+Plus, it’s small enough to fit into any workout bag, so you can easily take it with you for your gym training sessions.

 The other two don’t even have half that kind of stall force.
 Theragun has a 12mm amplitude but lacks massively in stall force.
 It also revs like the bigger Ekrin B37S with a similar range of 2000-3200RPM.